 In light of the #OromoProtests, we believe that we have a responsibility to take part in the Horn narrative that has long been dominated by other ethnic groups in East Africa.
 It’s time to tell the Oromo story, our way!
 We also want to make sure that this collective is owned and operated solely by women, and that it’s shared by all of us – no affiliations with bigger Oromo organizations, no boards, and no positions.
 Looking to submit an entry?
 Please send your work to firstname.lastname@example.org.

 Since we are still so new, we would love feedback.
 Would you or anyone you know be interested in contributing?
 What types of things would you like to see on the blog?
-Send your inquiries, suggestions or any other feedback to email@example.com.
+You can also send your inquiries, suggestions or any other feedback to email@example.com.

 Feel free to share this.
 You never know who is reading!